 Earning Major/Minor Credit Abroad

-The Department allows only ONE course from study abroad to count toward the minor.
+- MINORS: Only ONE course from study abroad to count toward the minor.

 Professor Laurel Harbridge Yong,

 Scott Hall Room 312A